zodb/relstorage/README.txt

         try to revert to the primary replica after the specified timeout (in seconds).
 The default is 600, meaning 10 minutes.

+``revert-when-stale``
+        Specifies what to do when a database connection is stale.
+        This is especially applicable to asynchronously replicated
+        databases: RelStorage could switch to a replica that is not yet up to date.

+        When ``revert-when-stale`` is ``false`` (the default) and the database connection is stale, RelStorage will raise a ReadConflictError if the application tries to read or write anything.
+The application should react to the ReadConflictError by retrying the transaction after a delay (possibly multiple times.)
+Once the database catches up, a subsequent transaction will see the update and the ReadConflictError will not occur again.

+        When ``revert-when-stale`` is ``true`` and the database connection is stale, RelStorage will log a warning, clear the affected ZODB connection cache (to prevent consistency errors), and let the application continue with database state from an earlier transaction.
+This behavior is intended to be useful for highly available, read-only ZODB clients.
+Enabling this option on ZODB clients that read and write the database is likely to cause confusion for users whose changes seem to be temporarily reverted.

 ``poll-interval``
         Defer polling the database for the specified maximum time interval, in seconds.
 Set to 0 (the default) to always poll.
 Fractional